ihor-delta/delta/APPS.md

 ## @app.Trinity
 - to help representatives to satisfy their needs
+- messages when a representative is in the resting state are disabled

 ## @app.Trinity.Tips
 - to help representatives to pass through challenges (except of aggressors according to the Freedoms - see Freedom Of Defense)